cryostatio/cryostat-operator/README.md

 JFR using JDK Mission Control internals.

 * [cryostat](https://github.com/cryostatio/cryostat) for the main API
-backend to detect JVMs and manage JFR
+backend to detect JVMs and manage JFR.

 * [cryostat-web](https://github.com/cryostatio/cryostat-web) for the React
 graphical frontend included as a submodule in Cryostat and built into Cryostat's OCI images.

 * [jfr-datasource](https://github.com/cryostatio/jfr-datasource) for
-the JFR datasource for Grafana
+the JFR datasource for Grafana.

 * [cryostat-grafana-dashboard](https://github.com/cryostatio/cryostat-grafana-dashboard)
-for the Grafana dashboard
+for the Grafana dashboard.

 # Using
 Once deployed, the `cryostat` instance can be accessed via web browser